Trusted by 1000+ companies

 Spain ICT permit end-to-end timeline — 8 to 14 weeks from document preparation to TIE card

-How to apply — what your company submits
+How to apply for Spain ICT: What your company submits

 Your Spanish host entity files the application online through the UGE-CE portal.
 The document pack must include: